Cascable/cascablecore-demo/Getting Started With CascableCore.md

 #### Handling Unexpected Disconnects

-It's a reasonably common occurrance that the camera can disconnect unexpectedly - for example, the camera's battery can run out of power, or the user can move out of Wi-fi range, etc.
+It's a reasonably common occurrence that the camera can disconnect unexpectedly - for example, the camera's battery can run out of power, or the user can move out of Wi-fi range, etc.

 To handle this correctly, add a Key-Value Observer to your camera's `connectionState` property, and in your handler for this, check the camera's `disconnectionWasExpected` property.